gvwilson/fiction/iffy/index.md

 and a vast subterranean lake untouched by light for millenia, all at once and all together.

-*limited time interval / urgency of action / exchange of value / binding agreement / confirm*
+*«limited time interval / urgency of action / exchange of value / binding agreement / confirm»*

 For a moment she saw Honesty's smile, as bright as the Antarctic sun and just as far away, and nearly panicked.
 "Help me," she whispered.

-*binding agreement / confirm*
+*«binding agreement / confirm»*

 She didn't want someone else's accent or someone else's feelings.
 She didn't someone else's memories,